Things to Do in Berlin

 My tour will take us to iconic sites such as the Marx and Engels Memorial, Museums Island, the Nazi book burning site, Gendarmenmarkt, Checkpoint Charlie, the remains of the Berlin Wall, Hitler's bunker, the Jewish Memorial, the Reichstag, and the Brandenburg Gate.

-What sets my tour apart is my unique perspective on history.
-My focus is not just on the places themselves, but on the ideas they reflect.
+What sets my tour apart is a unique perspective on history I’m presenting.
+My focus is not on the places themselves, but on the ideas they reflect.
 As a Jewish woman of Polish heritage, I approach Berlin's past with a deep sense of personal connection and empathy.
-I tell the stories of my own family, weaving together personal narratives with broader historical themes.
+I tell the stories of my own family, weaving together personal narratives with broader historical themes and systematic analysis.

 My effort to combine history of communism and nazism in one tour is an effect of long research and consideration.
 The trend to separate those two subjects into two separate tour “products”, while beneficial for a provider’s marketing, may in my opinion unintentionally (but seriously) impair historical accuracy and explanative value.
 On my tour I’ll be able to explain how dichotomy and relationship between those two ideologies make up the key to their understanding.